vysh611/OCR/README.md

 ```

 Wait for it to fully finish before moving to the next cell.
 This installs:
-- `tesseract-ocr` — reads the printed Receipt No./Date-Time text
+- `tesseract-ocr` — reads the printed Receipt No./Date-Time text.
-- `libzbar0` + `pyzbar` — decodes the QR code on the receipt (see Step 5, this is
-  the main accuracy fix for Session ID)
 - everything else — image processing and Excel writing

 **If you ever restart the Colab runtime** (Runtime → Restart session), all